 - expertise in relation to the data protection subject matter to be certified - procedures for administration of data protection seals and marks - independence and impartiality from the organisations they are working to certify

-DPCs accreditation requirements, which INAB will administer during their accreditation process, are published on our website.
+The DPC's 'accreditation requirements', which INAB will administer during their accreditation process, are published on the DPC website.

 What are the 'criteria' DPC is required to approve?